 Julia was born in Krakow, Poland, where she received a BSc degree in Material Science and Engineering at AGH University of Science and Technology.
-In 2021 she graduated from the master program Advanced Materials and Processes at Friedrich-Alexander-Universität Erlangen-Nürnberg.
+In 2021 she graduated from the Master's Programme Advanced Materials and Processes at Friedrich-Alexander-Universität Erlangen-Nürnberg.
 In 2021 she joined the CO2Refinery Doctoral School and works in the Research Group for Sustainable Organic Chemistry and Catalysis, led by Professor Katharina Schröder, where she develops and evaluates catalytically active hollow-fiber membrane reactors.

 Ivo did his Bachelor's degree in Biology with a focus on Cell and Molecular Biology at Wageningen University, and completed his master in Applied Biotechnology at Uppsala University in Sweden.
 During his master thesis, he did research in using an acetogenic bacterium for heterotrophic electro-fermentations at Chalmers University.
 Ever since, he has been fascinated by the unique features that acetogenic bacteria offer for fixation of CO2, CO and other one-carbon compounds into value-added chemicals.
 During his PhD project, he will explore the possibilities to genetically engineer these acetogenic strains for industrial applications to increase productivity and expand natural product spectra.
 He will also focus on developing continuous bioprocessing strategies for acetogenic utilisation of gaseous compounds for commodity production.